Haiquan-27/SSH-Panel/README.md

 SSH-Panel
 =========

-This Sublime Text plugin allow you to browse and edit files on remote servers
+This Sublime Text plugin allow you to browse and edit files on SSH servers

-Windows and Linux servers that support any openssh available
+servers that support any openssh available

 [此处](https://github.com/Haiquan-27/SSH-Panel/blob/main/README-CN.md)中文文档